-Chatting with Albright Head Coach Eric Martin
+Chatting With Albright Head Coach Eric Martin

 Collegiate Flag Football recently sat down with Eric Martin, the head coach of the Albright women's flag football team.
 Albright announced the addition of flag football earlier in 2025, with Martin named the head coach in September.
 While Albright won't take the field until the 2026-27 academic year, the foundation is already being set during the current academic year.
 In this interview, a wide range of topics were discussed, including the program's progress to Coach Martin's journey to becoming a head coach, to some tips for recruits.